Jordy3D/Taskplay/README.md

 The program currently always starts with the Play/Pause icon on the "Click to Play" state.
 If your media is already playing when you run the program, it may not function as you expect.
 ### >>> I will not fix this. <<<
 I don't know how to hook into the Windows playing state information.
 Even if I did, if you have two media sources open at once, one paused and one not, and you hit the Play/Pause icon, it will toggle between the two (as will all media control things, to my knowledge)
+If you have 1 media source open and it's mismatched, pause it from the source and then use Taskplay to control it once it matches.

 ## Nice-to-haves
 - Scroll over buttons to change volume (currently on Middle-Click actions)